Translate

 2.

 No. Awardees are prohibited from using an SRG award for items not approved by the Sylff Association secretariat at the time of notification.
-However, when changes to your research plan are needed due to unforeseen circumstances, you may consult with the secretariat.
+However, when changes to your research plan are required due to unforeseen circumstances, you may consult with the secretariat.
 Please note that items not listed in the SRG page will not be considered even if they are necessary for research.
 Furthermore, the secretariat may request a refund if the award is found to have been used for purposes not approved by the secretariat.

 3.